I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 I don't know if there's a difference between sand oil and tar sand oil.

-Uh you know you're you this is exactly I I hate look uh you're an audience member and so forth.
+I hate, look, you're an audience member and so forth.

 You're not sinking right into the water.

-And I and I guess I as a rancher, we have to be somewhat of environmentalists because if we don't take care of the ground, you know, that supplies us with the nutrients from the beach and everything, we don't have anything to live on.
+And I guess as a rancher, we have to be somewhat of an environmentalist because if we don't take care of the ground, you know, that supplies us with the nutrients from the beef and everything, we don't have anything to live on.

-Well, you know, there's i if it weren't for pipelines like this, uh the East Coast wouldn't have any oil.
+Well, you know, if it weren't for pipelines like this, the East Coast wouldn't have any oil.

-There would it JFK do you realize the jet A fuel pipeline that goes under New York City out the JFK airport?
+JFK, do you realize the Jet A fuel pipeline that goes under New York City out the JFK airport?

 That probably couldn't be built today.

-The environmentalists would that thing goes bad, why got all that jet A as kerosene uh in all those wonderful houses out in Jamaica.
+The environmentalists were the well, if that thing goes bad, well, we've got all that jet A, it's kerosene and all those wonderful houses out in Jamaica.

 We can't have that.